FlamingFoodies recipe

 Editorial notes before you cook

 Palm nut soup belongs on every table that appreciates real heat and deep comfort together.
 When you make it right with proper scotch bonnets, you get this gorgeous orange-red bowl that's both earthy-sweet from the palm fruit and bright with chile fire.
-The whole scotch bonnets bob right there in your soup鈥攏o hiding, no apologizing鈥攔eady to share their fruity heat with anyone brave enough to break one open with their spoon.
+The whole scotch bonnets bob right there in your soup—no hiding, no apologizing—ready to share their fruity heat with anyone brave enough to break one open with their spoon.
 Goat meat just works here; its slight richness stands up beautifully to both the palm oil and all that pepper heat, though good beef chuck will make your family just as happy.

 The goal here is not just heat.
 It is contrast, pacing, and texture: enough richness to feel satisfying, enough brightness to keep the plate moving, and enough chile character that the spice actually tastes like something.